I beg to move,

 The West Anglia Taskforce has a similar request: Cambridge in 60 and Stansted in 40.
 Abellio has committed to work with the taskforce to see what the new trains might achieve in terms of performance and therefore time savings, and what else can be done to achieve those ambitious targets.
 I recognise that those targets need to be ambitious and that journey times matter, particularly in areas of economic growth, but ultimately there are limitations.
 As we have heard today, the west Anglia line is more constrained than the great eastern, for it is a two-track railway almost its entire length.
 The great eastern, on the other hand, benefits from four tracks for some 20 miles to Shenfield and has several further stations where trains can overtake.

 We know from the West Anglia Taskforce’s work that it too wants a four-track railway for the first 18 miles from Coppermill junction to Broxbourne junction, to provide the extra capacity to deliver all the service improvements sought.
 Even though much of that is putting back tracks that once existed, the work is costly, so part of the Government’s work is to ensure that we fully cost those proposals and ensure they are both deliverable and affordable.
 It is a medium to long-term improvement, but work on the part of the Department must start now to assess it fully and properly.
 That is why the measured and sensible way in which my right hon.
-Friend has approached the issue in his report is to be welcomed and commended.
+Friend the Member for Saffron Walden has approached the issue in his report is to be welcomed and commended.

 Furthermore, the report recommends that local authorities and local enterprise partnerships work together with businesses to identify and develop ways in which they can assist with funding this work.
 It keeps at the forefront the principle that the beneficiaries of any enhancement on the rail network should make a contribution towards the costs.
 I believe that to be a responsible approach that benefits all who see an opportunity for rail improvements where they stimulate economic growth.
 I hope that the taskforce will continue its work and spread that message around the region.
 I welcome the opportunity to continue working together to look at how we can increase the funding pot.